TLC: Tables, Ladders & Chairs (2009): Main event matches

 The next match was a Tables match for the WWE Championship between John Cena and Sheamus.
 After countering attempts to put each other through a table, Cena fought with Sheamus in the ring until Sheamus executed the Brogue Kick.
 Sheamus tried to put Cena through a table in the corner but Cena countered.
 Cena attempted an Attitude Adjustment from the top rope but Sheamus countered and the two fought on the top rope.
 The match ended when Sheamus fell off the top rope to the outside but Cena fell through the table, meaning Sheamus won the title.

 The next match was a Chairs match for the World Heavyweight Championship between The Undertaker and Batista.
-Batista retrieved a chair and The Undertaker attempted a big boot, but missed and Batista attacked Undertaker with a chair.
-After multiple chair shots, Undertaker executed a leg drop on Batista, who was hung on the apron.
-Back in the ring, Batista executed a superplex on the Undertaker.
-Batista attempted a Batista Bomb, but Undertaker countered with a back body drop onto a chair.
-Undertaker executed Snake eyes and Old School on Batista.
-Batista executed a spear, a spinebuster on a chair and threw Undertaker into a chair wedged between the middle and top turnbuckles.
-Batista pushed Undertaker into the referee, executed a low blow and a chair shot to win the match.
+Batista retrieved a chair and The Undertaker attempted a big boot, but missed and Batista attacked The Undertaker with a chair.
+After multiple chair shots, The Undertaker executed a leg drop on Batista, who was hung on the apron.
+Back in the ring, Batista executed a superplex on The Undertaker.
+Batista attempted a Batista Bomb, but The Undertaker countered with a back body drop onto a chair.
+The Undertaker executed Snake eyes and Old School on Batista.
+Batista executed a spear, a spinebuster on a chair and threw The Undertaker into a chair wedged between the middle and top turnbuckles.
+Batista pushed The Undertaker into the referee, executed a low blow and a chair shot to win the match.
 As Batista celebrated his win, Theodore Long walked out and restarted the match.
-Undertaker hit Batista with a chair and executed a Tombstone Piledriver to retain the title.
+The Undertaker hit Batista with a chair and executed a Tombstone Piledriver to retain the title.

 Next, Kofi Kingston faced Randy Orton in a singles match.
 During the match, the two used many submission holds.
 While Orton was outside the ring, Kingston attempted a diving crossbody but Orton countered with a dropkick and targeted his abdomen.
 Kingston executed Trouble in Paradise but Orton touched the ropes, voiding the pin.
 Orton executed an RKO on Kingston to win the match.

 The main event was the Tables, Ladders, and Chairs match for the Unified WWE Tag Team Championship, between JeriShow (Chris Jericho and Big Show) and D-Generation X (Shawn Michaels and Triple H).
 Jericho fought with Michaels while Triple H fought Big Show.
-While Show and Triple H fought near the stage, Michaels dominated Jericho in the ring until Jericho countered.
-Jericho helped Show attack Triple H but Michaels attacked Jericho with a chair.
-Show executed a chokeslam on Michaels onto Triple H through a table positioned against the barricade.
-Show destroyed all the ladders and Jericho climbed on Show's shoulders in an attempt to retrieve the belts but Michaels executed Sweet Chin Music on Show, knocking Jericho into a table outside the ring.
+While Big Show and Triple H fought near the stage, Michaels dominated Jericho in the ring until Jericho countered.
+Jericho helped Big Show attack Triple H but Michaels attacked Jericho with a chair.
+Big Show executed a chokeslam on Michaels onto Triple H through a table positioned against the barricade.
+Big Show destroyed all the ladders and Jericho climbed on Big Show's shoulders in an attempt to retrieve the belts but Michaels executed Sweet Chin Music on Big Show, knocking Jericho into a table outside the ring.
 Triple H held half a ladder as Michaels retrieved the belts to win the match and the titles.